Jai-Dhingra/fairgame/README.md

 You are not running the proper version of Chrome this requires.
 As of this update, the current version is Chrome 87.
 Check your version by going to ```chrome://version/``` in your browser.
 We are going to be targeting the current stable build of chrome.
 If you are behind, please update, if you are on a beta or canary branch, you'll have to build your own version of chromedriver-py.

 ## Linux-Setup
-Unidentified-Warlock, and Juzdarius made a guide.
+Unidentified-Warlock and Juzdarius made a guide.
 Please use the tech-support channel on the discord if you need any help, or have any questions. https://docs.google.com/document/d/1VUxXhATZ8sZOJxdh3AIY6OGqwLRmrAcPikKZAwphIE8/edit?usp=sharing

  Follow [Usage](#Usage) to configure the bot as needed.